Connector

 COM_RESET_CONNECTION is a command to reset the session state.

-COM_RESET_CONNECTION is a more lightweight version of COM_CHANGE_USER, with almost the same functionality to clean up the session state, but with the following features
+COM_RESET_CONNECTION is a lighter version of COM_CHANGE_USER, with almost the same functionality to clean up the session state, but with the following features:

 In ldbc, you can reset the session state using the resetServerState method of Connection.